MicrosoftDocs/cloud-adoption-framework/docs/scenarios/defense/identity/multi-tenant/manage-operations.md

 ms.subservice: scenario
 ---

-# Manage multi-tenant operations
+# Manage multi-tenant operations for defense

 This article defines how defense organizations should manage operations across multiple Azure Active Directory (Azure AD) tenants.
-An Azure AD tenant is a security boundary and working across these security boundaries introduces operational challenges.
-In this scenario, an application workload is deployed to subscriptions attached to a secondary tenant and needs to sign in users from the primary tenant.
-We will look at three areas of shared operational responsibility: application management, identity governance, and security operations. *Figure 1* provides a blueprint that you should adopt and modify to meet your needs.
+An Azure AD tenant is a security boundary.
+Working across security boundaries introduces operational challenges.
+The guidance address a common multi-tenant scenario.
+There's an application in Azure.
+The application is in a subscription attached to a secondary tenant.
+The application needs to sign in users from the primary tenant.

+In this scenario, there are three areas of shared operational responsibility: application management, identity governance, and security operations. *Figure 1* provides a blueprint that you should adopt and modify to meet your needs.

 :::image type="content" source="./images/management-operations.png" alt-text="Diagram showing the management responsibilities of the primary tenant and secondary tenant." lightbox="./images/management-operations.png" border="false":::
 *Figure 1.
 Operational responsibilities by tenant for multi-tenant defense organizations*